Daylight Savings... The Winter Issue

 It's getting darker out, the colder mornings are upon us and Jack Frost is waiting in the wings to frost up our windows and paths...

-The clocks are going back one hour on Sunday October 27th 1am.
+The clocks are going back one hour on Sunday October 26th 2am.
 Read on to learn and understand how to prepare your child for the time change as I explain how you can navigate your way through this clock change of going back 1 hour.

 You may be fearing that your already early starts at 5am is now going to be 4am.

-I say, “NOPE, Not at all”!
+Well I say, “NOPE, Not at all”!
 No one wants to start the day at 4am so don't fear, this may actually work in your favour...

-There are some adjustments you can do in preparation of the new Winter Time.
 Below I explain 3 different options you may like depending on what you feel suits your child and family best.

-Remember, our bodies are regulated by 3 things...
+First off, remember, our bodies are regulated by 3 things...

-1. Light
+Light

-2. Food
+Food

-3. Social interaction
+Social interaction

 So, if we alter the timings of these 3 activities during the day, slowly your baby should fall into the new time change quite easily and without too much bother.
 It can take 1 – 2 weeks for your child to fully adjust to the new time so do be patient and be consistent.
 Every.
 Single.
 Day.

-And of course it does help if your child has the super skill of settling themselves and falling asleep independently of you.
+And of course it does help hugely if your child has the super skill of settling themselves and falling asleep independently of you.

 Below are some sample schedules to help guide you and your family into the new clock change.

 Essentially you will be moving your child’s schedule 15 minutes later every 2 days, including feeds and solids.
-This will give time for your child’s body to readjust slowly without sending their circadian rhythm into shock!
+This will give time for your child’s body to re-adjust slowly without sending their circadian rhythm into shock!

 Now, here’s the good bit…